claws-lab/MisinfoCorrect/README.md

 # Reinforcement Learning-based Counter-Misinformation Response Generation: A Case Study of COVID-19 Vaccine Misinformation
-This repository contains code for our ACM WWW 2023 publication on counter-misinformation response generation.
+This repository contains code and data for our ACM WWW 2023 publication on counter-misinformation response generation.

 If our code or data helps you in your research, please cite: